ctrachte/Datepicker.js/readme.md

 Insert the following code into your code wherever your Javascript lives for the component you want the Datepicker in:
 ```
+    // be sure to change the options provided to meet your implementation's needs.
     const testDatepicker = new Datepicker({
         containerElement: document.querySelector('.DatepickerContainer'),
         presetMenu: true,